ihollander/js-mini-challenge-events/README.md

 toggleColor(document.querySelector("h1#header"))
 ```

 Try calling it a few times to see the color switch back and forth.

 Once you have it working in the console, write an event listener that will use this helper function to change the color of the header when a user clicks on it.

 **YOUR NOTES**
 ```
+// you need to select the element let header = document.querySelector("h1#header");
+// add an event listener for that element, on click, call the toggleColor func with the header as an argument header.addEventListener('click', function(e) {
+  toggleColor(header)
+})
 ```

 ## Deliverable 2: Create Player